DRAT Syllabus

 Research Aptitude (10 marks)

-• Types of research and research design
+• Research fundamentals, types of research, and research design

 • Hypothesis testing